Berrada33/CTF/CRISIS Training/Network/Secure FTP/README.md

 ## Solution :two::

-There is another solution for this kind of challenge , is **always try to open the file with linux and do grep first** , it takes less than 30 seconds and very useful :
+There is another solution for this kind of challenges , is **always try to open the file with linux and do grep first** , it takes less than 30 seconds and very useful :

 ![image](https://user-images.githubusercontent.com/73240347/159016608-650c3bc5-4287-42ea-af71-ceed39dcb28b.png)